Omikhleia/room.js-ng2-cli/doc/SOUNDS.md

 The sound system relies on the fact that [transferable](https://www.w3.org/TR/html5/infrastructure.html#transferable-objects) JavaScript objects can be conveyed on Websockets (Socket.IO).

 Therefore, instead of raw text, an object may also be sent to the client side.
-The client an object having the following structure:
+The client expects an object having the following structure:

 ```javascript
   { ambiant: Array,